eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Formal Modelling (Informative) {#app-formal-modelling-informative}

+This appendix presents formal security analysis of the **ECA bootstrap ceremony** using ProVerif [[ECA-FORMAL-MODELS](#ext-links)].
+The analysis assumes a powerful Dolev-Yao network attacker and verifies core security properties.

+**Scope limitation**: This analysis covers ONLY bootstrap ceremonies.
+Re-attestation ceremonies operate under different trust assumptions (existing credential from prior attestation) and are not modeled here.
+Future work may extend formal analysis to re-attestation scenarios.

-The protocol's security properties were analyzed using an exploratory formal model in ProVerif [[ECA-FORMAL-MODELS](#ext-links)].
+The protocol's bootstrap security properties were analyzed using an exploratory formal model in ProVerif.
 The model assumes a powerful Dolev-Yao network attacker who can intercept, modify, and inject messages.
-It also correctly models the Boot Factor (`BF`) as public knowledge from the start, as per the protocol's "exposure tolerance" principle ([](#core-design-principles)).
+It also correctly models the Binding Factor (`BF`) as public knowledge from the start, as per the protocol's "exposure tolerance" principle ([](#core-design-principles)).

 The analysis was conducted in two parts: verification of the core security properties against a network attacker, and an analysis of the protocol's behavior under specific key compromise scenarios to define its security boundaries.